-The enclosed proxy is solicited by the Board of Directors of Thermo Fibertek Inc. (the "Corporation") for use at the 1997 Annual Meeting of the Stockholders (the "Meeting") to be held on Monday, June 2, 1997, at 8:00 a.m. at The Hyatt Regency Hotel, Hilton Head, South Carolina and any adjournment thereof.
+The enclosed proxy is solicited by the board of directors of Thermo Fibertek Inc. (the "Corporation") for use at the 1998 Annual Meeting of the Stockholders (the "Meeting") to be held on Monday, June 1, 1998, at 8:15 a.m. at The Hyatt Regency Scottsdale Resort at Gainey Ranch, Scottsdale, Arizona and any adjournment thereof.
 The mailing address of the executive office of the Corporation is 81 Wyman Street, Waltham, Massachusetts 02254-9046.
-This proxy statement and the enclosed proxy were first furnished to Stockholders of the Corporation on or about May 2, 1997.
+This proxy statement and the enclosed proxy were first furnished to Stockholders of the Corporation on or about April 29, 1998.
+The board of directors intends to present to the Meeting the election of six directors, constituting the entire board of directors.